Close Menu

 Why Men Store Fat Differently Than Women

-Men tend to store fat in the abdomen due to testosterone, while women store fat in hips and thighs due to estrogen.
+Men tend to store fat in the abdomen due to testosterone, while women store fat in the hips and thighs due to estrogen.

 • After the age of 30, men lose ~1% of their testosterone per year.